tomasstolker/ARTES/docs/examples.rst

 Phase curve from a Rayleigh scattering atmosphere
 -------------------------------------------------

 The second example simulates phase curve of a Rayleigh scattering atmosphere.
 That is, the disk-integrated flux along the different phases (i.e., scattering angles) of the planet.
-The images show the Stokes I flux (green) in comparison with Lambert surfaces (dasked lines) and the fractional polarization.
+The figures show the Stokes I flux and the fractional polarization.
 The input files can be downloaded `here <https://people.phys.ethz.ch/~stolkert/artes/rayleigh.tar.gz>`__.

 .. image:: _images/phase_curve_stokes_i.jpg
    :width: 70%